By Mark Cowen

 "Our findings suggest that ASD, schizophrenia, and bipolar disorder share common etiologic factors," comment lead researcher Patrick Sullivan (University of North Carolina at Chapel Hill, USA) and team.

-The researchers used data from two Swedish registers (national and regional) and one Israeli conscription register to investigate rates of schizophrenia and BD in the first-degree relatives (parents and siblings) of more than 30,000 individuals with ASDs and more than 486,000 controls.
+The researchers used data from two Swedish registers (national and regional) and one Israeli conscription register to investigate rates of schizophrenia and bipolar disorder in the first-degree relatives (parents and siblings) of more than 30,000 individuals with ASDs and more than 486,000 controls.

 They found that a parental history of schizophrenia was associated with a significantly increased risk for autism in both the national (odds ratio [OR]=2.9) and regional (OR=2.9) Swedish cohorts.